BroBordd/pybrp/README.md

 ### Getting Total Event Duration

 Find out the total duration of events in a `.brp` file.
+You can also pass an optional `progress` callback.

 ```python
 brp_file_path = "path/to/your/replay.brp"